+The first inhabitants of Bonaire were the Caquetios Indians from Venezuela.
 Archeologists belive they arrived by canoe at the beginning of the 11th century.

 The Spanish eventually decided that Bonaire, as well as Aruba and Curacao were without much value, so in 1515 they forcibly deported the natives to work as slaves in the copper mines on the island of Hispaniola.

+In 1526, Juan de Ampies was appointed Spanish commander of the ABC Islands, Aruba, Bonaire and Curacao.
 He quickly brought back some of the original Caquetios Indian inhabitants to Bonaire and Curacao as laborers.

 Most of Spanish occupiers left Bonaire for South America (in search of gold) and Bonaire was consequently attacked in 1633, then occupied in 1636, by the Dutch West India Company and used as military outpost and trade base; the same was true for the neighboring islands of Aruba and Curacao.

 Bonaire was transformed into a plantation by the Dutch, and a relatively small number of Africa slaves, Caquetios Indians and convicts were put to work growing corn and harvesting salt.

 Through the early 1800's, the Dutch lost control of Bonaire to the British more than once.
 The same was true its neighbors.
 The ABC islands were finally returned to the Netherlands under the Anglo-Dutch Treaty of 1814.

 In 1867 the Dutch government sold most of the public lands, and later the saltpans.
-Consequently, because the island now had only a few private land owners, jobs were scare, and many of the people moved away.
+Consequently, because the island now had only a few private land owners, jobs were scarce, and many of the people moved away.

 In May 1948, a new constitution for the Dutch overseas territories was crafted, allowing the largest amount of autonomy allowed under the Dutch constitution.
 Among others, universal suffrage was introduced, and the territory was renamed the "Netherlands Antilles."